-Television reboots are all the rage: In addition to revamped versions of Will & Grace, Murphy Brown and Queer Eye, there’s talk of bringing back Buffy, Frasier and even ALF.
-(ALF!)
 But some of our favorite shows have been left out of this revival fever.
-Below we make the case for seven television reboots we’d really like to see
+Below we make the case for seven television reboots for Hollywood to make happen.

-Liz Lemon in the era of Trump?
-With Kimmy Schmidt winding down, Tina Fey and Jane Krakowski could do worse than revisit their acclaimed sitcom.
-By now we imagine Jack Donaghy has a cabinet post, leaving Kenneth in charge of NBC.
+Liz Lemon in the post-Covid era?
+Yes, please.
+With Kimmy Schmidt come and gone, Tina Fey and Jane Krakowski could do worse than revisit their acclaimed sitcom.
+We’re imagining a world in which Jack Donaghy had a Trump cabinet post and has since been shunned into obscurity, leaving Kenneth in charge of NBC.

 Check-check-check it out: This ‘90s comedy ended in 1998, the same year Sex and the City debuted on HBO.
 But for our money, if you wanna talk about four gal pals living it up in the Big Apple, it’s Khadijah, Max, Synclaire and Regine.
 Throw in Tiffany Haddish as a wisecracking Airbnb guest and it’s a guaranteed ratings bonanza.

-We are thirsty for the kind of classy romance where people say things like “flying fig” and “holy shiiii….pwreck”
+We’re thirsty for the kind of classy romance where people say things like “flying fig” and “holy shiiii….pwreck.”

 From wrinkled jersey dresses to cutout leggings worn as pants, fashion crime is even more rampant now than when TLC canceled this guilty pleasure

 Eight years is enough of a break, right?
-And with The Chew canceled, Kelly has some time on his hands.
+And with The Chew canceled back in 2018, Kelly has some time on his hands.